-An exchange rate between two countries is determined by demand and supply of the relevant two currencies, which is influenced by economic factors including, among many others, the flow of imports and exports, the flow of capital and relative inflation rates.
+An exchange rate between two countries is determined by demand and supply of the relevant two currencies, which is influenced by various economic factors.
+These include, among many others, the flow of imports and exports, and the flow of capital and relative inflation rates.

-One factor affecting an exchange rate is the merchandise trade balance.
-By definition, the merchandise trade balance is the net difference between the value of merchandise being exported and imported into a particular country.
+Another factor affecting a nation's exchange rate is its balance of trade.
+By definition, the trade balance is the net difference between the value of merchandise being exported and imported into a particular country.